jyin-simba/telco_agent_project/README.md

 ## Customer Agent and Tool
 Based on the business problem, I created folder ``Customer Agent`` which includes the following scripts:

-``models.py``: It defines the models for representing customer profiles, usage patterns, plans, and recommendations in a telecommunications context, facilitating structured handling and analysis of user and plan data.
+``models.py``: It defines the models for representing customer profiles, usage patterns, plans, and recommendations in a telecommunications context to facilitate structured handling and analysis of user and plan data.

 ``mock_data.py``: It creates mock data for telecom plans, customer profiles, usage patterns, and knowledge base documents to facilitate testing and development of telecom-related applications.